 For any birder who has a keen interest in Neotropical birds, Pipeline Road is a must!
-Located just 30 minutes from the “hub of the Americas,” Panama City, Pipeline Road traverses through a large stretch of lowland rainforest in Soberania National Park.
+It is located just 30 minutes from the “hub of the Americas,” Panama City.
+Pipeline Road traverses through a large stretch of lowland rainforest in Soberania National Park.
 For decades and to this day, Pipeline Road is one the most-visited sites for birding in all of the Americas.

 A Unique History

-During WWII, an oil pipeline was installed across the historic Canal Zone of Panama as a precautionary method to move oil across the Isthmus in the event that the canal was shut down.
-The pipeline cut through the dense tropical rainforest and a road was built to service it when necessary.
+During WWII, U.S. soldiers built an oil pipeline across the historic Canal Zone of Panama.
+This was a precautionary method to move oil across the Isthmus in the event that the canal was shut down.
+The pipeline cut through the dense tropical rainforest and soldiers built a road to service it when necessary.
 The war came and went, but the pipeline remained unused.
-The road was used for accessing particular sites in the area over the years, but as the forest continued to mature and the US handed the Canal Zone back over to Panama, regular traffic on Pipeline Road was reduced.
+The road was used for accessing particular sites in the area over the years.
+As the forest continued to mature and the US handed the Canal Zone back over to Panama, regular traffic on Pipeline Road was reduced.

-Originally 24 km in length and reaching all the way to the shores of Gatun Lake, over time Pipeline Road has gradually been overtaken by dense forest once again.
-Today, there are about 17 km of accessible road, though the first four kilometers remain the most traveled and most birded.
+Pipeline Road was originally 24 km in length and reached all the way to the shores of Gatun Lake.
+Over time it has gradually been overtaken by dense forest once again.
+Today, there are about 17 km of accessible road.
+However, the first four kilometers remain the most traveled and most birded.
 Walking Pipeline Road – with several stream crossings as you go – can be done year-round.
 The Smithsonian Tropical Research Institute’s biologists and students study not only birds but many other tropical life forms and processes including ants, frogs, bats, mammals, seed dispersal, tree-fall gaps, and so much more.
 It is truly an area of amazing biological diversity!

 Christmas Bird Counts: A 19-Year Record